 Acana dog food uses high-quality ingredients with a focus on animal-based proteins, making it a great option for most healthy dogs.
 It also offers a few specialty recipes, such as its Puppy & Junior Formula or Light & Fit Formula.

-While Acana’s original line of dog foods was built around a grain-free diet, the label now offers several grain-inclusive formulas.
+While Acana’s biologically appropriate original line of dog foods was built around a grain-free diet, the label now offers several grain-inclusive formulas.
 Though these recipes aren’t as popular as the brand’s grain-free offerings, grain-inclusive recipes are generally recommended for dogs without grain sensitivities.
 We encourage you to speak with your vet to determine which formulation is best for your pooch.

 A Quick Look at Acana Dog Food